-With a rich 23-year history, the mission of the Internship Program is to train students in the real-world knowledge and skills necessary to be successful in the industrial environment.
-We believe an advanced degree should not only provide rigorous academic training but also help students land a job and prepare for a successful career.
-The Internship Program begins summer term with accelerated coursework in one of 4 materials science focal areas (see above).
+With a rich 23-year history, the mission of the Internship Program is to train students in the real-world knowledge and skills necessary to be successful both in Industry and the sector lab environment.
+We believe a master's degree program should both provide rigorous academic training and help students land a job and prepare for a successful career in science and engineering.
+The Internship Program begins summer term with accelerated coursework in one of 4 materials science tracks.

-In the core courses, students learn the technical and professional skills necessary to solve problems in the industrial environment, with an emphasis on a particular industrial sector.
+In the core courses, students learn the technical and professional skills necessary to solve problems in applied science with an emphasis on a particular industrial sector.
 In addition to core courses, students are required to take elective credits in their major.

-Students also have access to optional coursework in professional development.
-Professional development topics include interviewing, networking and job hunting - skills that enable students to successfully land the jobs they want and chart a path to a rewarding career in science.
+Students also have access to coursework in professional development.
+Professional development topics include interviewing, networking and job hunting - skills that enable students to successfully land jobs and chart a path to a rewarding career in science.

-Internships in industry allow students to apply these new professional skills in real time and take them to the next level.
+Internships allow students to apply their professional skills in real time and take them to the next level.
 Internships are paid and last 9 months.
-Though internships are not guaranteed, historically close to 98% of students complete internships.
+Though internships are not guaranteed, historically close to 99% of students complete internships.